At a Glance

 Which brings us to the food, which is the real surprise here.
-The creativity and skill that he invests in his dishes are at odds with the simple design of the lodge but it is the highlight of any stay here.
+The creativity and skill that the chef invests in his dishes are at odds with the simple design of the lodge but it is the highlight of any stay here.
 He goes to great lengths to source the freshest of ingredients as locally as possible, visiting each supplier himself so as to ensure quality.
 The end result are visually beautiful dishes that taste as good as they look - parsnip soup with smoked moose garnished with deep fried lichen; Vendace roe and Artic char on a bed of soy lentils; local lamb with a chanterelle and cep sauce.
 Guests can venture out on a forage run with the chef or even don an apron to learn from the man himself.

 Sörbyn Lodge's location lends itself well to a winter activity vacation for adults and children alike.
 Set off on a thrilling snow-mobile ride that can have you crossing frozen lakes at speed; or opt for a slower and more natural mode of transport behind a husky drawn sleigh.
 Go for a bracing walk in the evening when the sky is dark and the chances of seeing the Northern Lights are high or enrol in a cooking class with the chef to try your hand at deep frying lichen!

 This simple and homely place is the perfect place to relax and unwind and feast on great food but is equally perfect for those keen to get out and about to play in the snow.
 It works very well when combined with Aurora Safari Camp for a reintroduction to en-suite facilities!

 Sörbyn Lodge is made up of a main building decorated in a classic Scandinavian style which houses the restaurant while an annex features eight rooms.
 There are also 15 wooden cabins with up to four bedrooms as well as a kitchenette scattered around both nestled under the pine trees.
 The rooms and cabins are simple in style and comfortable and feature an en-suite.